ZacGladman/THG-DB-Presentation/presentation.md

+## MLDB

 - Originally given MLDB
-- some stuff on this
+- They were sold on a few years ago
+- The project went opensource and now is dead

+---

+Other Contenders

+- Clickhouse
+- SingleStore
-- image
+- QuestDB

 ---